View Upcoming Events

 HRDQ-U Blog | A Glorious 3-Hour Production

 There is a 3D movie at the Disney theme park where I was a stage manager for Disney-MGM Studios (now called Disney’s Hollywood Studios).
 It features the beloved characters made famous by Jim Henson: the Muppets.
 Called Muppet*Vision 3D, the show is presented in a theater and is supposedly the Muppets’ demonstration of 3D video technology.
-Needless to say, Muppet mayhem breaks out and the show ends in complete, and very funny, chaos.
+Needless to say, Muppet mayhem breaks out and the show ends in complete and very funny chaos.
 One set of lines from that film always leaped off the screen to me.
 It is especially relevant to learning.

 (Many of you have probably already figured out the connection to learning.)

 Sometimes, trainers are a lot like Sam Eagle.
 Many instructors think that everything they know is important.
 They fear that they might never see these learners again and that they have only one chance to impart all their knowledge.
 They throw everything they’ve got at the poor, unfortunate learners.
 The result is often comprehension chaos.
 And, unlike Sam Eagle, it is not funny.
-Those learners usually leave the classroom feeling brain drained and confused.
+Those learners usually leave the classroom feeling brain-drained and confused.

-webinar from HRDQ-U
+Recommended event from HRDQ-U

 Speak like a Mouse: Eight Strategies to Pixie-Dust Your Presentations

-Rather than being about all things, our instruction must be about specifics—delivering what the learners need and no more.
+Rather than being about all things, our instruction must be about specifics – delivering what the learners need and no more.
 Some helpful tips for pithiness are listed below.

-Learners Don’t Care About History: The only valid reason for sharing our background stories, scars, and woes is because the information makes critical points.
+The only valid reason for sharing our background stories, scars, and woes is because the information makes critical points.
 For many newer workers, the past is ancient history.
 The reasons why something used to be done in a certain way are irrelevant.
 Learners have enough trouble learning how to effectively deliver current procedures without having to comprehend what did not work in the past.
 The organization’s past is not the trainees’ prologue.
 Only the present matters.

-Learners Want Connections: Learners’ brains, like all human brains, seek to relate what they are learning with what they already know.
+Learners’ brains, like all human brains, seek to relate what they are learning with what they already know.
 Each person’s brain stores information in a way that makes sense to it.
 New information is usually compared to older, already filed, information and then placed in context with the old.
 This sorting and filing takes time.
 When instructors pile detail on top of detail, the time necessary for the brain to make and store these connections is compressed.
 The learners absorb less and less as their brains overload and shut down.

-Learners Want Focus: Learners resent it when we don’t get to the point.
+Learners resent it when we don’t get to the point.
 When we meander around the topic, the information becomes hard to follow.
 They get lost and they can’t, having no previous history with the content, know what information is important and what is not.
 They try, as a result, to absorb everything and get lost in the process.
-What they most need from us is a tight focus on the concept with the minimal details clearly aligned within that concept.
+What they most need from us is a tight focus on the concept with minimal details clearly aligned within that concept.

-Learners Want Applications: Information that does not provide immediate, relevant, and identifiable application is wasted.
+Information that does not provide immediate, relevant, and identifiable application is wasted.
 When they cannot tell how something relates to their needs, they stop listening.

-Learners Want Practice: We’ve all been in situations where the instructor has more content than time.
+We’ve all been in situations where the instructor has more content than time.
 When this happens, the learner application practice is often discarded.
 Instructors keep talking in a vain attempt to give the learners every morsel of information they may ever need.
 Content covered is not content learned.
 In order to absorb the information, learners need to try it for themselves.

-A Glorious Production.
+A Glorious Production

 So, unless you want Muppet mayhem, don’t try to cram three hours into a minute and a half.
 Give your learners what they need, when they need it, and where they need it.
 The result may not be as funny as the Muppets, but it will be a glorious production.